 Founding Dean Biography

-As a Professor of Pediatrics, Dr. de la Rosa's involvement with the community led to the establishment of the Kellogg Community Partnership Clinics, which are four school-based clinics that provide services to colonia residents in El Paso's Lower Valley.
-In an effort to focus the Nation's attention on health issues on the Border, he served many times as a spokesman in various media outlets that included national public radio broadcasts, Life Magazine, and The Dallas Morning News.
-Appointed by President Bush in 2003, Dr. de la Rosa still serves as a member of the United States/Mexico Border Health Commission where he continues his advocacy in addressing health issues on the Border in addition to his own research endeavors with a study group on H. Pylori infection in children on the US - Mexico Border.
+As a professor of pediatrics, Dr. de la Rosa's involvement with the community led to the establishment of the Kellogg Community Partnership Clinics, which were four school-based clinics that provided services to colonia residents in El Paso's Lower Valley.
+In an effort to focus the nation's attention on health issues on the border, he served many times as a spokesman in various media outlets that included national public radio broadcasts, Life Magazine, and the Dallas Morning News.
+Appointed by former President George Bush in 2003, Dr. de la Rosa still serves as a member of the United States/Mexico Border Health Commission where he continues his advocacy in addressing health issues on the border in addition to his own research endeavors with a study group on H. Pylori infection in children on the U.S./Mexico Border.

 Dr. de la Rosa remains active as a member of the Catholic Foundation for the Diocese of El Paso, with school based health center initiatives at the local and state level, with the American Association of Medical Colleges, and various other national, state, and local organizations.